-USER EXPERIENCE RESEARCH AND VALIDATION
+USER EXPERIENCE STRATEGY AND DISCOVERY

 Data Story Definition